Last Updated on 14 January 2026 by Cycloscope

 Wearing the latter type of costume, dancers tend to turn around and turn around in a movement known as nyau yolemba.
 These are representations of a wide variety of characters, including wild animals such as antelopes, lions, and hyenas.

-With names like Bwindi, Chibano, and Wakana, the masks portray a variety of traits and types such as a womanizer, a helpless epileptic, allegorical characters such as lust, greed, madness, vanity, infertility, witchcraft, and ambition, and even a helicopter.
+With names like Bwindi, Chibano, and Wakana, the masks portray a variety of traits and types, including a womanizer, a helpless epileptic, allegorical figures such as lust, greed, madness, vanity, infertility, witchcraft, and ambition, and even a helicopter.

 The masks and exhibitions represent all of humanity and the whole world of spirits.
-Among the many types of masks, traditional and not, we list some of them:
+Among the many types of masks, traditional and non-traditional, we list some of them:

-- Chabwera Kumanda (the one who came back from the grave) is a character that misunderstands people, an ancestor who hunts people in their own dreams to get attention and offers (eg beer, meat, etc.).
-During his dance, Chabwera kumanda is in fact in pursuit of the spectators, thus emphasizing the wickedness of the character.
+- Chabwera Kumanda (the one who came back from the grave) is a character who misunderstands people, an ancestor who hunts people in their own dreams to get attention and offers (eg, beer, meat, etc.).
+During his dance, Chabwera Kumanda is in fact pursuing the spectators, thus emphasizing the character’s wickedness.

 - Kasinja or Kamchacha is the messenger of important ancestors.
-Sometimes it acts in part as a sort of anchorman telling which masks or animal approaches to perform in its dance.
+Sometimes it acts, in part, as an anchorman, telling which masks or animal approaches to perform in its dance.

-- Kondola which originated as Msakambewa (“Hunter of mice”), then turned into Ndola (a man in a copper mining town), subsequently changing once again into Chizonono (someone suffering from gonorrhea), is an example of a mask that has undergone a transformation due to change, political pressures, and social influences.
+- Kondola, which originated as Msakambewa (“Hunter of mice”), then turned into Ndola (a man in a copper mining town), subsequently changing once again into Chizonono (someone suffering from gonorrhea), is an example of a mask that has transformed due to change, political pressures, and social influences.

-- Simoni (from Saint Peter) wears a red mask, similar to a “white man” with sunburns, and a suit made of rags.
+- Simoni (from Saint Peter) wears a red mask, resembling a “white man” with sunburn, and a suit made of rags.
 This character seems to be clearly the caricature of an English colonialist.

-- Makanja (mask on stilts) is a warrior and acrobat with great power, epitomizing a Makanja requires a high level of juju, Makaja stilt walkers are in fact among the most powerful masks in the Nyau hierarchy.
+- Makanja (mask on stilts) is a warrior and acrobat with great power, epitomizing a Makanja, who requires a high level of juju.
+Makanja stilt walkers are among the most powerful masks in the Nyau hierarchy.

 Like African ancestral cultures?
 Read also